carlosnatalino/2020-JOCN-efficient-ML/README.md

 - The implementation and testing of DBSCAN and OCSVM over encoded dataset using autoencoder is available [here](./training-detection-ae.ipynb).
 - The scalability test performed can be found [here](./scalability-test.ipynb).

+The dataset is not available due to confidentiality agreements.
+However, binary files containin the results are available, such that you can run the [plotting](./plotting.ipynb) file.

 ### Libraries required

 The implementaion uses TensorFlow 2.x, pandas, scikit-learn and matplotlib.